alpha-b0t/.github/profile/README.md

 ## Getting Started

-If you're interested in exploring the world of income and growth with Cold Crypto Bot, here's how you can get started:
+If you're interested in exploring the world of income and growth with AlphaB0t, here's how you can get started:

 1. **Learn more about us on our website**: